United States Indo-Pacific Command: Transfers of responsibility, 2002–2006

-Transfer of Alaskan Command, 2014
+Transfer of Alaskan Command and missile warning

-In a move to streamline command and control of forces in Alaska and integrate forces in defense of North America, Secretary of Defense Chuck Hagel approved the transfer of ALCOM to USNORTHCOM on 1 October 2014.
+In a move to streamline command and control of forces in Alaska and integrate forces defending North America, Secretary of Defense Chuck Hagel approved the transfer of ALCOM to USNORTHCOM on 1 October 2014.

-Renaming of Pacific Command, 2018
+In 2018, Hawaii newspapers highlighted the role of the command in providing missile warning to the state, after a missile scare.
+Within PACOM boundaries, PACOM must make the decision that an incoming ballistic missile is a threat to the United States.
+Hawaii is the only state in the United States with a pre-programmed Wireless Emergency Alert that can be sent quickly to wireless devices if a ballistic missile is heading toward Hawaii.
+If the missile is fired from North Korea, the missile would take approximately 20 minutes to reach Hawaii.
+PACOM would take less than 5 minutes to make a determination that the missile could impact Hawaii and would then notify the Hawaii Emergency Management Agency (HI-EMA).
+HI-EMA would issue the Civil Defense Warning that an inbound missile could impact Hawaii and that people should Shelter in place: Get Inside, Stay Inside, and Stay Tuned.
+People in Hawaii would have 12 to 15 minutes before impact.
+The Federal Emergency Management Agency is not required to be notified for approval to cancel an alert.
+Signal carriers allow people to block alerts from state and law enforcement agencies, but not those issued by the President.
+FEMA can send alerts to targeted audiences but has not implemented this as of January 2018.
+Other states can take as long as 30 minutes to create, enter and distribute a missile alert.

 The command was renamed from "Pacific Command" to "Indo-Pacific Command" in 2018.

+The Wireless Emergency Alert system was tested nationally for the first time in October 2018.

+Renaming to Indo-Pacific Command, 2018

+Emblem of the United States Indo-Pacific Command from 2018 to 2026.

-On 30 May 2018, at the change-of-command ceremony between Admirals Harry B. Harris Jr. and Philip S. Davidson, Defense Secretary Jim Mattis announced that Pacific Command has been renamed Indo-Pacific Command "in recognition of the increasing connectivity of the Indian and Pacific Oceans."
+On 30 May 2018, at the change-of-command ceremony between Admirals Harry B. Harris Jr. and Philip S. Davidson, Defense Secretary Jim Mattis announced that Pacific Command had been renamed Indo-Pacific Command "in recognition of the increasing connectivity of the Indian and Pacific Oceans."
+The rebranding reflected the growing importance of Indo–United States relations.
 U.S. officials stated that the change was instituted to "better reflect the command's areas of responsibility, which includes 36 nations as well as both the Pacific and Indian Oceans."